 In the morning it is so foggy that I have to stop every few minutes and clean my glasses.
-The signs 'Radweg nach Weingarten' bring me only as far as Reute.
-There only the federal road leads to Weingarten.
+The signs 'Radweg nach Weingarten' brings me only as far as Reute.
+Only the federal road leads to Weingarten.
 This is too dangerous for me because of the fog and the heavy traffic.
-I ride a small side road to Gwigg to the Jakobsweg.
+I decide to ride a small side road to Gwigg to the Way of St. James.

 St. George Chapel, Gwigg

 Now also the fog dissolves and a beautiful sunny day begins.
 In Bergatreue I quickly visit the church, which is just decorated for the harvest festival.
 The main road to Weingarten is closed to traffic because of an accident.
 Ideal for me.
 So I have a wide bike path that leads steadily downhill and makes the ride a pleasure.
 At the scene of the accident, a truck is standing across the road.
 Police and firefighters are cleaning up.
 The driver's cab looks terribly crushed.
 Hopefully the driver survived.
 With the bike I pass easily and enjoy the further downhill ride on the closed road.
 At Baienfurt an oncoming car driver asks me if he can get through.
 "No chance" I tell him, but a bypass I can not give him.
 A cycle track leads me on side roads to the monastery church of Weingarten.
 I leave the bike at the bottom and climb the stairs to the mighty baroque church.
 Inside I am a bit disappointed.
 It is mostly scaffolded.
 In the monastery store I get a stamp for the pilgrim passport and go to the sign "2400 km to Santiago".
 This must of course be photographed.